shwezhu/shwezhu.github.io/content/post/git/007-git-reset.md

 ![c](/007-git-reset/c.png)

-Then we run `git commit`, which saves the contents of the **index** as a permanent snapshot, creates a commit object which points to that snapshot, and updates `master` to point to that commit. (这句话信息量很大, 对比下图看看 `git commit`做了什么, 注意 `master` 是个branch)
+Then we run `git commit`, which saves the contents of the **index** as a permanent snapshot, creates a commit object which points to that snapshot, and updates `master` to point to that commit.

 ![d](/007-git-reset/d.png)

-If we run `git status`, we’ll see no changes, because all three trees are the same (三个tree: HEAD, Index, Working Directory).
+If we run `git status`, we’ll see no changes, because all three trees are the same (three tree: HEAD, Index, Working Directory).

 Now we want to make a change to that file and commit it. first, we change the file in our **working directory**: